In this offbeat Rome Italy travel guide, we’re going to go full weirdo with some unusual Rome attractions.

 I bet we can all agree that Rome is one of the coolest cities in all of Europe.
 I mean, Ferris Bueler level awesome since this iconic city is home to such top Rome attractions as the Coliseum, the Vatican, Palatine Hill, the Forum (we call these anti-unusual Rome attractions)…

 I get it.
 Sure, we’ve all heard about the beauty of the Trevi Fountain and have marveled at how many people you can actually squish onto ancient Rome attractions like the Spanish Steps.
-But these sites are old news and not exactly hidden attractions in Rome.
+But these sites are old news and not exactly romantic hidden gems in Rome.

-Is there more?
+So you might be wondering: Is there more?

 So what does that mean to you?

 Well, you will be tickled pink to know that there will be no mention of the Trevi Fountain in this post, okay besides that one.
 Instead, I am going to introduce you to some pretty weird and possibly macabre Rome attractions that you haven’t heard of (Unless you’re like a jeopardy champion).
-Yes my friends, there is more than one way to skin a cat.

 Well, I am not one of those people.
 Sadly (sob), I do not have a kitty to call my own.
 So to get the kitty lovin’ that I needed, I headed straight for the Vegan Cat Cafe in Rome.

 Almost like my wannabe hipster and giddy school girl self-fused together and exploded in a rainbow filled with giant giggles of delight.
 In case you missed it, that means I really liked the Romeow Cat Bistrot.

+Okay, What’s the downside?
 While I did get to pet six divinely cute little kitties and yes, the food was delicious, I did feel that the plates were a bit small and pricey at about €13 a piece.

 ***If you’re on a budget, just order a drink while you’re there and then go eat somewhere else.
 But when you sit down, you do have to order something for each person.

 Romeow Cat Bistrot doesn’t start serving food until after 8:00 pm (eating dinner too early is a classic Italy travel mistake).
 Plus, not surprisingly, I’m not the only one who loves cats and food, so this place is pretty popular.
 Therefore, I would make a reservation at least a week in advance.

-It’s also kind of far from the center of Rome, so I suggest you just take a taxi there and call it a day.
+But here’s the kicker (womp, womp, womp), it’s also kind of far from the center of Rome, so I suggest you just take a taxi there and call it a day.
 Because let’s be real, when it comes to eating and petting kitties, money is no object to me.
 Okay well, sort of since I’m not rollin’ like a big shot yet.